by Hannah Craven

-Penbryn (just north of Tresaith) is probably the most unspoilt beach on the Ceredigion coast.
+Penbryn Beach is probably the most unspoilt stretch of sand on the Ceredigion coast.
 Thanks to the stewardship of the National Trust there are no commercial enterprises of any sort at the beach – not even an ice cream kiosk!

-Few lengths of sand in Britain, have no commercial development of any sort and this is what makes Penbryn unique.
+Few beaches in Britain have no commercial development of any sort and this is what makes Penbryn unique, making it one of the best beaches in West Wales.
 When the tide is out, another small and private bay is accessible (past the rocks, so watch the tide!)
-At low tide it is also possible to walk to Tresaith.
+At low tide, it is also possible to walk to Tresaith.

-There is an abundance of sea and bird life.
-Seals and Dolphins being the most visible, but it is also a paradise for bird watchers.
+There is an abundance of sea and birdlife at Penbryn Beach.
+Seals and dolphins are the most visible, but it is also a paradise for bird watchers.

 Sometimes seal pups get washed up on the beach – don’t approach them.
 The rules are simple: